bybatkhuu/rest.fastapi-template/docs/README.md

 # Introduction

-This is a template repo for AI/ML model module.
+This is a template repo for FastAPI web service projects.

 ## ✨ Features

-- AI/ML model
-- Python module/package
+- FastAPI
-- Jupyter notebook
+- REST API
-- Research
+- Web service
-- Project Structure
+- Microservice
 - Template
 - CI/CD
+- Docker and docker compose